 The symptothermal method has a lower pregnancy rate with perfect use than the 2-day method (based on cervical mucus) or the standard days method (with or without cyclebeads).
 However, pregnancy rates with any of these methods are high with typical use, so these methods are not recommended for women who strongly want to avoid pregnancy.

-The lactational amenorrhea method is another fertility-based awareness method.
-It is based on the natural postpartum infertility that occurs when women breastfeed exclusively (or almost exclusively) and menses has not resumed.
+The lactational amenorrhea method is based on the natural postpartum infertility that occurs when women breastfeed exclusively (or almost exclusively) and menses has not resumed.
 The infant's suckling inhibits the release of hormones that are necessary to stimulate ovulation.
 Without ovulation, pregnancy cannot occur.
 This method can be 98% effective if the following criteria are met: